Safety Beds: What Are They and Who Needs One?

 • Between separate foot and head rail sections on the same side, or between split bed rails: The space between split or partial-length side rails presents a risk of both chest and neck entrapment.
 No FDA guidelines have been established for the safe configuration of this space.

-• Between the side edge of the head/footboard and the end of the rail: The gap between the headboard or footboard’s side edge and the end of the bed rail presents a risk of body entrapment.
+• Between the side edge of the headboard or footboard and the end of the rail: The gap between the headboard or footboard’s side edge and the end of the bed rail presents a risk of body entrapment.
 No FDA guidelines have been established for the safe configuration of this space.

-• Between the head/footboard and the end of the mattress: If the space is too large between the inside surface of the headboard or footboard and the end of the mattress, this increases the risk of head entrapment.
+• Between the headboard or footboard and the end of the mattress: If the space is too large between the inside surface of the headboard or footboard and the end of the mattress, this increases the risk of head entrapment.
 No FDA guidelines have been established for the safe configuration of this space.

 Transfer Height